elastic/enterprise-search-sharepoint-server-connector/README.rst

 * enterprise_search.host_url
 * sharepoint.site_collections

-Note: The username and password must be of the admin/ system account of the sharepoint server.
+Note: The username and password must be of the admin/ system account of the SharePoint server.
 The remaining parameters are optional and have a default value.

 The field ``site_collections`` specifies the site collections whose contents the user wants to fetch and index.